|Nutritional Guidelines (per serving)|

 - Optional: 1/2 teaspoon almond extract

-Place the whole blanched almonds and 1/2 cup of the powdered sugar in a large food processor (at least 7 cups in volume) fitted with a steel blade.
+Place the whole blanched almonds and 1/2 cup of the powdered sugar in a large, 7-cup food processor fitted with a steel blade.
 Process the nuts and sugar until the nuts are very finely ground, stopping periodically to scrape the sides of the processor bowl.
-The sugar will help prevent the nuts from turning into almond butter, but still be careful about overprocessing.
+The sugar will help prevent the nuts from turning into almond butter, but still be careful about over-processing.

 Once the almonds are very finely ground, add the rest of the powdered sugar and pulse until it is completely mixed into the ground almonds.

 Stop the processor and add the egg white and the almond extract, if using.